benphelps/homepage-docs/src/pages/en/services/customapi.md

 }
 ```

-we can define the `mappings` section as following:
+Define the `mappings` section as an aray, for example:
 ```yaml
     mappings:
       - field: name # Rick Sanchez